sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 Counterfactual textual baselines:
 * random texts: feeding the LLM with randomly generated sentences comprised of varying random words.
 This baseline evaluate wether the LLM actually utilize the content of tweets.
 * Shuffled tweets: feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memoraization.
 This baseline assess the model reliance on temporal narratives.
 * Synthetic `narratives`: Fedding the LLM with generated narrative-like sentences experssing positive or negative cues, aligned with subsequent changes in the financial target.
 This baseline assess the LLM's ability to infer relationships between aligned narratives and the following market changes.

+**Models:**
+Our model selection progresses from simpler models, frequently employed in the financial literature (TODO:cite), to more advanced architectures.
+This progression serves two purposes:
+1. Achieving positive results with simpler models provides a stronger evidence for the predictive signal of narratives.
+2. It allows us to build upon existing research in Narrative Economics, which is primarily rooted in finance and often utilizes relatively simple models, before exploring more advanced NLP approaches.

+Financial models: these include traditional ML models (e.g., Linear Regression, SVM), DA_RNN (TODO:cite), and T5 (TODO:cite) which receives financial input in a text format.
+Each model is fed with a sequence of historical financial values of the target indicator, either as individual features per day or as a time-series.

+Textual models:
+* Daily sentiment: a simple method, commonly used in the literature, is presenting each tweet with its sentiment score.
+Then, we average the scores of individual tweets of the same dates to recive a daily sentiment, and concatenate over a week.
+* LLM's representations of individual/joint tweets: we derive embeddings of individual or concatenated tweets using pre-trained languge models (BERT,RoBERTa and T5 TODO:cite).
+In the individual case, tweets' embeddings are aggregated daily by averaging or concatenating embeddings of same-date tweets.
+In the joint case, tweets are concatenated daily to create a single daily embedding, potentially capturing their collective meaning without explicit aggregation, avoiding potential information loss.
+* LLM-generated analyses for prediction/as input to a subsequent prediction model: First, we feed GPT-3.5 (TODO:cite) with a month of tweets and corresponding financial values of the target indicator to create monthly analyses.Then, these analyses are either used directly for prediction or as an input to a subsequent T5 model.
+*since the LLM receives both tweets and financial data to enable analyzing relationships, this method applies only for a TF model type.

+Fusing textual and financial models: we experiment with several strategies for combining the representations from the T and F models for a unified prediction:
+* concatenation: the simplest approach is concatenating the T and F representations.
+* DA_RNN(TODO:cite): The dual-stage attention-based RNN model predicts the current value of a time-series based on its previous values and those of exogenous series.
+We feed historical financial representations (F) as the time series and textual representations (T) as the exogenous series.
+* Prompt-based fusion: LLM-based analysis of given tweets and historical financial values of the target indicator are fed together with raw historical values of the target to a T5 model as separate segments.

+Given a TF model we can derive a T or F model by ommiting or zeroing either F or T component, respectively.

 ### The Challenges in Improving Models with Narratives